Lifecycle-Science/actionhub-shopify-python/README.md

 ### Event Types

-**RE2 does not read (or store) any Shopify or merchant customer data except customer_id and the metafields created by RE2 to store recommended actions.**
+**RE2 does not read (or store) any Shopify or merchant customer data except customer_id, order related data, and the metafields created by RE2 to store recommended actions.
+No personal or contact information is used.**

 The Shopify app reports two kinds of events: "orders" and "views"